andymikulski/andymikulski.github.io/dev/_posts/2018-10-10-raytracer-art.md

 Ray tracing - not to be confused with [casting](/dev/raycasting) - is a method for rendering 3D scenes with realistic lighting and shadows.
 Essentially, it is a simplified model of how light travels through space, and how our eyes see those rays.

 Consider a ray of light travelling from the sun: the sun emits the ray, it travels through space to Earth, maybe it hits a few surfaces before eventually landing in your eyeball.
 That is essentially how we see - light bounces around and eventually lands in our eye.
-Ray tracing is a model of the same idea, but in reverse: instead of rays emitting from the sun, they emit from our eyes.
+Ray tracing is a model of the same idea, but in reverse: instead of rays emitting from the sun, they emit from our eyes (or, our cameras, in this case).

 <img src="https://i.imgur.com/yXEmWkL.jpg" />
 <label>As the 'camera' sends out rays, an image is constructed based on what the rays hit, and the color of the material(s) hit by the ray.
 Image via [Wikipedia](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)).</label>